 Ms. Sneed knows that looking at the teacher increases engagement.
 In addition, she uses student faces to adapt her teaching – and as formative assessment.
 When students lean forward and a light shines in their eyes, she knows they’re learning.
 When they fidget and look around, it’s time to change her game.

 Because she wants students facing forward during instruction, Ms. Sneed keeps her desks facing forward.
-Yes, it’s traditional.
+Yes, her seating chart is traditional.
 But it works for her.
 So Ms. Sneed does not apologize or even attempt to try newfangled arrangements.
 To each their own!

 Desks arranged in pairs.